ThierryTouin/liferay-oauth-test/poc2-reactjs-liferay-keycloak/README.markdown

+## 0. Todo (To be deleted)
+1. CSS files not loaded
+2. Follow requests and understand underlying behavior
+3. Centralized logout
+4. Testing multiple application in portal

 ## 1. Technical Solution

 This demo showcases Liferay's ability to integrate a React application using a web component through the mechanism called client extension.
 The React application obtains the OAuth security token using the silent mode.
 Technically, this involves acquiring a token via an invisible iframe, assuming the user is already logged in (i.e., the user has successfully entered their login/password on the SSO server).